 The Company's South African subsidiary has issued share appreciation rights to certain employees to be settled with the Company's shares.
-As part of the settlement, the Company granted 1,135 RSUs during the year ended March 31, 2022 and 11,400 and 1,850 RSUs during the year ended March 31, 2021, which shall vest on the second anniversary, nine months and third anniversary, respectively, from the grant date.
+As part of the settlement, the Company granted 2,495 RSUs during the six months ended September 30, 2023, 1,135 RSUs during the year ended March 31, 2022 and 11,400 and 1,850 RSUs during the year ended March 31, 2021, which shall vest on nine months anniversary, the second anniversary, nine months and third anniversary, respectively, from the grant date.
 During the years ended March 31, 2020, 2019 and 2018, the Company granted 3,365, 14,250 and 32,050 RSUs, which shall vest on the fourth, third and fourth anniversaries, respectively, from the grant date, subject to such grantee's continued employment with the Company through the applicable vesting date.
 The grant date fair value was estimated using a binomial lattice model.

 The total stock compensation expense in relation to these RSUs was \$3,483 to be amortized over the vesting period of four years.
-The stock compensation expense charged during the three and nine months ended December 31, 2022 was \$28 and \$83, respectively (three and nine months ended December 31, 2021: \$28 and \$296, respectively).
+The stock compensation expense charged during the three and six months ended September 30, 2023 was \$28 and \$55, respectively (three and six months ended September 30, 2022: \$28 and \$55, respectively).